 3. Helps Enhance Immunity

 All three ingredients help the immune system thrive.
 If you drink it on the regular, this tasty beverage will stop sickness before it even starts.
 In green tea, polyphenols are at play.
 Their anti-oxidative and anti-inflammatory properties aid “fighter” white blood cells.
 Catechins also regulate DNA methylation, a process that controls gene expression,6 while stimulating immune-strengthening enzymes.7 Meanwhile, lemon provides vitamin C, another antioxidant.
 It combats free radicals and works to delay heart disease, some cancers, and other disease.
-Healthy aging also depends
+Healthy aging also depends on vitamin C.

 If you already have a cold, don’t fret.
 A high intake of vitamin C might reduce the length of symptoms.8 The immune system also depends on a healthy, balanced gut.
 Probiotics can restore “good” bacteria, while prebiotics encourage their growth.
 That’s why honey, a natural prebiotic, will help your immunity.9